JGPTech/EchoKeyV10_MMI_Branch/README.md

 This project and all accompanying documents are dedicated to the **public domain (CC0 1.0)**.
 You are free to use, modify, and build upon it without restriction.

+---

+Hey — seeing some very interesting traffic here.
+Looks like a lab somewhere may have picked this up.

+**EchoKey v10** is a consciousness engine.
+But EchoKey doesn’t exist in isolation it resides in a living ecosystem: the **EchoKey Datacube**.
+This is the natural habitat where operators interact, resonate, and evolve.
+The cube is not an add-on — it is the environment itself.

+If there really is an “all hands on deck” effort happening, please reach out, I’ll provide the details directly.